Concentration bounds for the empirical angular measure with statistical learning applications: Proofs of classification application

 Then $L_t(g)$ in \eqref{classifrisk-transfoDependent} corresponds to $L_t(g, v)$ here and $\widehat{L}^\tau(g)$ in \eqref{eq:emp-risk-extreme} to $\widehat{L}^\tau(g, \hat{v})$.

-\begin{proof}[Proof of Lemma~\ref{lem:limLt-v-angular classif}] We prove only the first statement.
+\begin{proof}[Proof of Lemma~\ref{lem:limLt-v-angular classif}] We prove the first statement only.
 The proof of the second one follows the same lines and is left to the reader.
 The third statement is obtained by adding up the left and right hand sides of the first two identities.
-Decompose $L_{t}^{>\tau}$ into a type-I and a type-II risk: $L_t^{>\tau}(g,T) = L_{t,+}^{>\tau}(g,T) + L_{t,-}^{>\tau}(g,T)$ with